karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

     }
 }
 ```
-In the class constructor we create the meter and use it to create every necessary instrument.
+In the class constructor, we create the meter and then use it to create every necessary instrument.
 Also we create a series of public helper methods to record measurements.

 - _Why create all those helper methods?_

 To improve code readability, it is easier to understand what this line of code ``_meters.AddBook()`` is doing, rather than this other one ``BooksAddedCounter.Add(1)``.

-## **3 - Use the instruments to record measurements**
+## **3 - Record measurements using the instruments**

-Now it's time to use the instrument we have created in the previous section to record measurements.
+Now it's time to use the instruments we have created in the previous section to start recording measurements.

 You just need to inject the ``OtelMetrics`` instance whenever we want to record a measurement and use any of the helper methods exposed on the ``OtelMetrics`` class.